Philibert de Gramont: Early life

 Philibert was destined for the church, and was educated at the college of Pau, in Béarn.
 He refused the ecclesiastical life, however, and joined the army of Prince Thomas of Savoy, then in 1643 besieging Trino in Piedmont.
-He afterwards served under his elder half-brother, Antoine, marshal de Gramont, and the prince de Condé.
+He afterwards served under his elder half-brother, Antoine, Marshal Gramont, and the prince de Condé.
 He was present at the battles of Freiburg and Nördlingen, and served with distinction in Spain and Flanders in 1647.
 In 1654 he fought at Arras where Turenne relieved the town besieged by the Spanish.

-He favoured Condé's party at the beginning of the Fronde, but changed sides before he was too severely compromised.
-In spite of his record in the army, he never received any important commission either military or diplomatic, perhaps because of an incurable levity in his outlook.
+Philibert favoured Condé's party at the beginning of the Fronde, but changed sides before he was too severely compromised.
+Despite his record in the army, he never received any important commission either military or diplomatic.
 He was, however, made governor of the Pays d'Aunis and lieutenant of Béarn.
 He visited England during the Commonwealth.